sdcst12/B403-performance-benchmarks/README.md

 * a way to compare our results

 Some questions to consider:
+* is one algorithm better with lower numbers in the dataset/higher?
+* does the range of random numbers matter?
 * does a dataset that is 100 times bigger take 100 times longer to sort?
 * can we predict how long an algorithm will take to sort?
 * how can we present our findings?